The Echo that the other person hears is caused by hardware deficiencies on some android devices, which feeds audio from the speaker to the microphone.

 To mitigate this problem Talkatone includes Software Echo Cancellation.
 However, in order to effectively cancel out the echo, a bit of fine-tuning is required.

-Please press Menu button while in Talkatone, then "Settings" and "Call Settings".
+Please press Menu button while in Talkatone, then go to Settings>Miscellaneous Settings>Call Settings.
 On that screen you will see "Echo patch delay" parameter.
 You may need to try different values and find the one which works to eliminate the echo.

 Yes, we tested on many devices, however, it's virtually impossible to buy every single device and to make it worse sometimes this parameter may be specific for individual device (e.g. 2 devices of same model would need different setting).